Lissy93/dashy/docs/developing.md

 │  │  ╰── RebuildApp.vue          # A component allowing user to trigger a rebuild through the UI
 │  ├── FormElements               # Basic form elements used throughout the app │  │  ├── Button.vue              # Standard button component
+│  │  ├── Radio.vue               # Standard radio button input
+│  │  ├── Select.vue              # Standard dropdown input selector
-│  │  ╰── Input.vue               # Standard text field input component
+│  │  ├── Input.vue               # Standard text field input component
+│  │  ╰── Toggle.vue              # Standard on / off toggle switch
+│  ├── InteractiveEditor          # Components for the interactive UI config editor │  │  ├── AddNewSectionLauncher   # Button that launches the EditSection form, used for adding new section │  │  ├── EditAppConfig.vue       # Form for editing appConfig
+│  │  ├── EditPageInfo.vue        # Form for editing pageInfo
+│  │  ├── EditSection.vue         # Form for adding / editing sections
+│  │  ├── EditItem.vue            # Form for adding or editing items
+│  │  ├── EditModeSaveMenu.vue    # The bar at the bottom of screen in edit mode, containing save buttons │  │  ├── EditModeTopBanner.vue   # The bar at the top of screen in edit mode
+│  │  ├── ExportConfigMenu.vue    # Modal for viewing / exporting edited config
+│  │  ├── MoveItemTo.vue          # Form for moving / copying items to other sections
-│  ├── LinkItems                  # Components for Sections and Link Items │  │  ├── Collapsable.vue         # The collapsible functionality of sections
+│  │  ╰── SaveCancelButtons.vue   # Buttons visible in all the edit menus, to save or cancel changes │  ├── LinkItems                  # Components for Sections and Link Items │  │  ├── Collapsable.vue         # The collapsible functionality of sections
-│  │  ├── ContextMenu.vue         # The right-click menu, for showing Item opening methods and info
 │  │  ├── IframeModal.vue         # Pop-up iframe modal, for viewing websites within the app
 │  │  ├── Item.vue                # Main link item, which is displayed within an item group
 │  │  ├── ItemGroup.vue           # Item group is a section containing icons
 │  │  ├── ItemIcon.vue            # The icon used by both items and sections
 │  │  ├── ItemOpenMethodIcon.vue  # A small icon, visible on hover, indicating opening method
+│  │  ├── ItemContextMenu.vue     # The right-click menu, for showing Item opening methods and info
+│  │  ├── SectionContextMenu.vue  # The right-click menu, for showing Section edit/ open options
 │  │  ╰── StatusIndicator.vue     # Traffic light dot, showing if app is online or down
 │  ├── Minimal View               # Components used for the startpage / minimal alternative view │  │  ├── MinimalHeading.vue      # Title part of minimal view